sonniebailey/sonniebailey.github.io/about-content.md

 I've met all the educational requirements necessary to be authorised to provide comprehensive financial advice.

 #### How I maintain my  competence, knowledge, and skills

+(This section is long, mainly for my own benefit.
+I took some time away from providing financial advice, so wanted to articulate what I've been doing to maintain and retain my competence, knowledge, and skill.)

 *(For reference: Part 2 of the [Code of Professional Conduct for Financial Services](https://financialadvicecode.govt.nz/) (the Code) sets out competence, knowledge, and skill requirements for people who are authorised to provide financial advice.
 This includes standards that require people to have general competence, knowledge, and skill in the first place – and to undertake continuing professional development to maintain this competence, knowledge, and skill, including retaining an update-to-date understanding of the relevant regulatory frameworks for providing advice.
 Specifically, Standard 6 of the Code requires people to, "at least annually, plan for and progressively complete learning activities to ensure they maintain" these competencies, knowledge, and skills.
 My response addresses this specifically, but is relevant more broadly.)*